Database

 Db::table('user')->first();

-// Assuming the main project has also configured an admin connection
+// Assuming the main project also has an admin connection configured

 Db::connection('admin')->table('admin')->first();

-Configuring Database for Model
+Configuring the Database for the Model

 <?php